 Ideally, you do not want to walk into a mortgage carrying a lot of debt.
 Most lenders will not approve a home loan if you are spending more than 36 percent of your gross monthly income on all your debts.
 The higher your debt-to-income ratio, the more of a risk you are.
 If you have a lot of debt, try to pay most of it off before applying for a loan.

 The home buying process comes with many unexpected obstacles.
 However, by familiarizing yourself with these challenges and how to overcome them, you can become a successful purchaser.
-For more information about the home buying process, contact Katie Zarpas Group.
+For more information about the home buying process or for more home buying tips, contact Katie Zarpas Group by calling 757.500.5596 or by scheduling an appointment online.